 Conservation subdivision is a way to design a subdivision around the central principal of resource conservation.
 Why is conservation subdivision important?
 Conventional or traditional development patterns require more infrastructure that need long-term maintenance.
 As this traditional development continues, a number of resources, agricultural land for example, can be lost forever.
 To address this, agricultural protection programs, among other resource protection programs, have been initiated saving thousands of acres of agricultural land.
 However, building better community's cannot be accomplished through these and other similar tax-based programs alone.
 More innovative land use practices are a means that municipalities can use to make smart growth a part of their community's future.

-For more informatio: Public Dedication of Land and Fees-in-Lieu for Parks & Recreation Tool
+For more information: Public Dedication of Land and Fees-in-Lieu for Parks and Recreation

-Pennsylvania municipalities have the power under Section 503(11) of the state’s Municipalities Planning Code (“MPC”)[i] to require developers to dedicate land to the municipality for public parks and recreation purposes.
-Called “public dedication” in the MPC, this tool is often referred to as “mandatory dedication” by those in the land use planning field.
+Pennsylvania municipalities have the power under Section 503(11) of the state's Municipalities Planning Code (MPC) to require developers to dedicate land to the municipality for public parks and recreation purposes.
+Called public dedication in the MPC, this tool is often referred to as mandatory dedication by those in the land use planning field.

 Public dedication is based on the concept of impact fees: Development creates increased demand for municipal services or facilities.
 Requiring developers to provide amenities or funding for expanded or enhanced public amenities is an efficient and equitable way to offset some of the impacts of new development.

 Under Section 503(11), municipalities may also provide the option for developers to choose from several alternatives to public dedication.
 However, municipalities may not mandate these alternatives.
 Developers may voluntarily agree to do one or more of the following instead of or in addition to public dedication: